BUFFINGTON: GOP soul-searching for its future

 Some Republicans would like to make that harder for Abrams and other liberal groups to do.

-But there is a downside: Putting too many restrictions on absentee voting would feed into the Abrams' playbook, allowing her to say, "See, we told you Republicans want to suppress Black voting."
+But there is a downside: Putting too many restricts on absentee voting would feed into the Abrams' playbook, allowing her to say, "See, we told you Republicans want to suppress Black voting."

 In essence, state GOP leaders are damned if they do, and damned if they don't tighten up absentee voting.